esparta/esparta.github.io/content/posts/firefox-private-network.md

 [^1]: No, I did not travel to Japan, but that would be cool.
 [^2]: I have never been in Netherlands, but that also would be cool.
 [^3]: I'm well aware the TOS prohibits their use when you are not physically in USA.
 [^4]: That's why we can't have nice thing.
-And is wrost when are free.
+And is worst when are free.

 [firefox]: https://mozilla.org/firefox
 [tuit_sept_2019]: https://twitter.com/esparta/status/1174020190129901568